kishlaykiku/nvm-windows-no-admin/README.md

         ├─ 📄 node.exe
         └─ 📄 ...
 ```
-- versions/ — stores all downloaded Node versions.
+- versions/ — stores all downloaded Node versions

-- nodejs/ — points to the currently active Node version (updated automatically).
+- nodejs/ — points to the currently active Node version (updated automatically)

-- Older versions (v15 and below) are installed the same way but handled via the PowerShell wrapper to ensure compatibility.
+- Older versions (v15 and below) are installed the same way but handled via the PowerShell wrapper to ensure compatibility

 ## 3. Install Node Versions